 - Monday, Tuesday, Thursday and Friday: 8:30 am to 4 pm

 - Monday, Tuesday, Thursday and Friday: 8:30 am to 4:15 pm

 - Monday - Friday: 9 am to noon

 Review our A - Z program list to find your area of interest.

 Discover the resources available to narrow down the programs you're interested in.
-If you're unsure which career path is right for you, then SAIT offers Career Counselling Services (fee), or the Alberta Government hosts a free Career Information Hotline: 1.800.661.3753 or visit the Alberta Learning Information Service.
+If you're unsure which career path is right for you, then SAIT offers Career Counselling Services (fee), or the Alberta Government hosts free services through the Alberta Supports Contact Centre: 1.800.661.3753 or visit the Alberta Learning Information Service.

 Choose a maximum of two SAIT programs that you'd like to apply for.